 Curriculum & Instruction

 Knowledge Areas for Curriculum Majors

-Curriculum majors often go into careers in which the following knowledge areas are important:
+This major prepares you for careers in which these knowledge areas are important:

 Skills for Curriculum Majors

 curriculum majors are found most commonly in careers in which the following skills are important:

 - Reading Comprehension - Understanding written sentences and paragraphs in work related documents.

 - Learning Strategies - Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.

 - Writing - Communicating effectively in writing as appropriate for the needs of the audience.